fabmob/standard-covoiturage/standard-covoiturage_specification.md

 - PATCH /bookings : modify the state of the booking status to complete the booking flow
 - GET /bookings/{bookingId} : get the state of the booking

 #### 3.2.2.
-Delegated booking by Deeplink
+Delegated booking by deep link

+This section provides precise guidelines for a carpooling operator and a MaaS platform to implement a "booking" flow for passengers, with information to complete the booking shared via deep linking between the two and booking information sent back to the MaaS platform.

 ##### General workflow: Providing the link

-This section provides precise guidelines for a carpooling operator and a MaaS platform to implement a "booking" flow for passengers, with information to complete the booking shared via deeplinking between the two and booking information sent back to the MaaS platform.

 The booking flow with a deep link starts when a passenger clicks on a journey search result in the MaaS app.
 This search result MUST open the deep link